mdriscoll93/acronis-cyber-platform-bash-examples/README.md

 Get started today, register on the [Acronis Developer Portal](https://developer.acronis.com/) and see the code samples available, you can also review solutions available in the [Acronis Cyber Cloud Solutions Portal](https://solutions.acronis.com/).

-## Appendix: Basis functions used in code
+## Appendix: Some basis functions used in code

 As you can see, to simplify code we created some basis functions to call the API.
-Below, you can find those functions with base descriptions
+Below, you can find some of that functions with base descriptions

 `_die` function is used to output error to the `STDERR` and stop the execution of scripts